renatovotto/Nostradamus/README.md

 This is because any downloading of new data on a significantly large period of time such to be reliable for the model training will likely require many hours, essentially due to the Twitter scraping process.

-That said, please be also aware that **as soon as you change the variables in the `download_params` dictionary and run the initialised `Pipeline` instance, all the existing data files will be overwritten.**.
-This is because the program recognise on its own the relevant data that need to be downloaded according to the parameters passed into `download_params`, and this is a deliberate choice behind the program design.
+That said, please be also aware that **as soon as you change the variables in the `download_params` dictionary and run the `Pipeline` instance, all the existing data files will be overwritten.** This is because the program recognise on its own the relevant data that need to be downloaded according to the parameters passed into `download_params`, and this is a deliberate choice behind the program design.

 That's all!
 Clone the repository and play with it.
 Any feedback welcome.